aswild/samd21/README.md

 I only have one Arduino board, so why have tons of dependencies and generic build scripts for tons of targets?

-This project builds for the [SparkFun SAMD21 Mini Breakout](https://www.sparkfun.com/products/13664) board, which is a SAMD21G18A board compatible with the Arduino Zero.
+This project builds for the [SparkFun SAMD21 Mini Breakout](https://www.sparkfun.com/products/13664), a SAMD21G18A board compatible with the Arduino Zero.
+It should be usable for other SAMD21 boards with minimal tweaking.

 I started with the Arduino IDE to get the SAMD boards and SparkFun board definitions and the [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile)